 Maryland Assault and Battery Laws: Your Legal Defense Guide

-As of November 2025, the following information applies.
-In Maryland, assault and battery involves unlawful physical contact or an attempt to cause harm, even just threatening another person.
-These charges can range from misdemeanors to felonies, carrying serious penalties like jail time, fines, and a lasting criminal record.
-The Law Offices Of SRIS, P.C. provides dedicated legal defense for these matters, aiming to protect your future.
+As of December 2025, the following information applies.
+In Maryland, assault and battery involves unlawful physical contact or an attempt to cause harm.
+These charges can range from misdemeanors to felonies, carrying serious penalties including jail time and fines.
+The Law Offices Of SRIS, P.C. provides dedicated legal defense for these matters.

 Confirmed by Law Offices Of SRIS, P.C.